-In this tutorial we examine curves in Houdini.
+In this tutorial, we examine curves in Houdini.
 Curves are an essential part of 3D modeling.
 Houdini has the unique ability to work between NURBS curves and polylines seamlessly.
-For instance, with NURBS we are able to embed attributes along the parametric curve like UV.
+For instance, we can embed attributes along the parametric curve like UV with NURBS.
 We can then easily convert the curves to polylines, maintaining any attributes.
-We can then use VOPS or VEX based methods for controlling new attributes.
-In addition these can drive any number of things.
-This makes it possible to manipulate any attribute we want.
-This can control things like object instancing, scale along the curve, or any number of other effects.
+We can then use VOPS or VEX-based methods for controlling new attributes.
+In addition, these can drive any number of things.
+The procedural control makes it possible to manipulate any attribute we want.
+The workflows outlined can handle stuff like object instancing, scale along the curve, or any number of other effects.
 It is also possible to maintain a consistent point count between the two types.
-Maintaining a point count is imperative to creating good tools that can create objects at a variety of resolutions.
+Keeping a point count is imperative to creating good tools that can create objects at various resolutions.
 Houdini also has the typical curve tools.
-Lastly, we examine how to set up common operators.
-For example, common operators are nodes like revolves and other curve based effects, like sweep and carve.
+We examine how to set up standard operators.
+For example, standard operators are nodes like revolves and other curve-based effects, like sweep and carve.

 After this one should have a solid understanding of:

 - The Curves tools in Houdini